catch-point/ib-tws-node/README.md

 ### connectAck

-The `connectAck` is documented as part of TWS API, even though some other clients use 'connected'.
+The `connectAck` is documented as part of TWS API, while some other clients may use 'connected', this project uses connectAck.

 ### disconnected